byui-cse/cse251-course/week03/prepare.md

 After thread global_var = 123456
 ```

 In the output, you see that the thread was able to change the global variable while the process wasn't.
 This is because the process, when created, gets it's own GIL and it's own copy of `global_var`.
 This is different than the `global_var` in the main thread.
 This is why it doesn't change.
+Other reason not to use global variables.

 # Analyzing Programs

 The goal of a software developer is to study and analyse algorithms.
 For concurrency and parallelism, we are looking to see if it makes sense to take the time to try to make it concurrent or parallel.

-Adding parallelism to software involves a learning curve and requries more effort.
+Adding parallelism to software involves a learning curve and requires more effort.

-## Fine-grained, coarse-grained, and embarrassing parallelism
+## Fine-grained, coarse-grained, and embarrassing parallel

-Applications are often classified according to how often their subtasks need to synchronize or communicate with each other.
-An application exhibits fine-grained parallelism if its subtasks must communicate many times per second; it exhibits coarse-grained parallelism if they do not communicate many times per second, and it exhibits embarrassing parallelism if they rarely or never have to communicate.
-Embarrassingly parallel applications are considered the easiest to parallelize.
+Applications are often classified according to how often their sub tasks need to synchronize or communicate with each other.
+An application exhibits fine-grained parallelism if its sub tasks must communicate many times per second; it exhibits coarse-grained parallelism if they do not communicate many times per second, and it exhibits embarrassing parallelism if they rarely or never have to communicate.
+Embarrassingly parallel applications are considered the easiest to add parallelism.

 (Parts of the following is from [Parallelism Document](https://web.engr.oregonstate.edu/~pancake/presentations/sdsc.pdf))